Brisbane Convention & Exhibition Centre

 |Friday, October 14, 2022

 All participants and exhibitors are kindly requested to wear their name badges throughout the Congress in order to be admitted to the lecture halls and scheduled activities.

 Certificate of attendance

-A digital certificates of attendance will be sent to all participants after the congress.
+Certificates of attendance will be sent electronically to all registered participants after the congress.

 The exhibition will be open during the sessions’ hours.
 Lunch and coffee breaks will be held at the exhibition area.